lukemorton/lukemorton.co.uk/src/content/articles/2020-05-10-every-team-helps-to-develop-software.md

 It is therefore critical to represent both sets of needs in your team.
 The whole team ought to be empathetic towards both users and the organisation.
 User researchers and designers in particular can help focus the team on user needs, but design and research should be a team sport that everyone is involved in.

-Subject-matter experts (SME) can also be included in your team to represent organisational policy and users within your team.
+A subject-matter expert (SME) can also be included in your team to represent organisational policy and users within your team.
 Having a finance controller as an SME in a software development team developing a refunds and reconciliation service means that they will be able to explain finance jargon and can be a proxy for other finance users.

 ## Supporting staff